 Pain relievers can be used if ear or sinus pressure is causing pain.
 Antibiotics may be used if a bacterial infection is present or possible.

 Surgery may be necessary to relieve the pressure if your eustachian tube does not open with other treatments.
 Your doctor will make a small cut in your eardrum to equalize the air pressure.
 Any fluid blocking the tube may also be removed.

-Oxygen should be given immediately if you have pulmonary barotrauma.
-The oxygen can be given through a mask over the face or by a tube near your nose.
+Oxygen should be given immediately for pulmonary barotrauma.
+The oxygen can be given through a mask over the face or by a tube under the nose.